graphql-dotnet/graphql-dotnet/README.md

 your query, mutation and subscription types' constructors may be trimmed; register them in your DI engine to prevent this.
 Also, `Field(x => x.MyField)` for enumeration values will require manually adding a mapping reference via `RegisterTypeMapping<MyEnum, EnumerationGraphType<MyEnum>>()`.
 Please see the `GraphQL.AotCompilationSample` for a simple demonstration of AOT compilation.
-Schema-first and type-first schemas may have additional limitations.
+Schema-first and type-first schemas are not supported.
 AOT compilation has not been tested with frameworks other than .NET 7 on Windows and Linux (e.g. Xamarin).

 ## Training